Bottled water IPO makes founder China’s third-richest person

 His wealth has surged more than 670 per cent since the start of this year.
 Part of that windfall was derived from his holding in Wantai Biological, whose shares are up more than 2,000 per cent since it listed in Shanghai in April.
 Mr Zhong now ranks 22nd on Bloomberg’s global rich list, just above the Mexican telecoms mogul Carlos Slim.

-More than 700,000 retail investors in Hong Kong submitted orders totalling HK$670.8bn (€73.3 billion) for the retail portion of Nongfu’s share offering, making it 1,148 times oversubscribed.
+More than 700,000 retail investors in Hong Kong submitted orders totalling HK$670.8 billion (€73.3 billion) for the retail portion of Nongfu’s share offering, making it 1,148 times oversubscribed.

-Nongfu reported net profit of Rmb5bn in 2019 on revenue of Rmb24bn, according to the prospectus.
+Nongfu reported net profit of Rmb5 billion in 2019 on revenue of Rmb24 billion, according to the prospectus.
 Its market capitalisation of about €40 billion is higher than US drinks group Constellation Brands but lower than the UK’s Diageo.

 Traders and brokers said retail demand for the offering pointed to huge demand for listings of Chinese companies.